DataSQRL/datasqrl-examples/finance-credit-card-chatbot/creditcard-local/README.md

 Fields:
 - merchantId: Unique identifier for the merchant.
 - name: The name of the merchant.
-- category: The type of goods or services provided by the merchant (e.g., “Clothing & Apparel”, “Housing & Utilities”).
+- category: The type of goods or services provided by the merchant (e.g., "Clothing & Apparel", "Housing & Utilities").
 - updatedTime: The time when this merchant information was last updated, in ISO 8601 format.

 Sample Record: